 The U.S. Food and Drug Administration approved Elmiron in 1996.
 Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson, manufactures the drug.

 There’s currently no generic version of the medication, and it’s the only oral drug approved to treat bladder pain and discomfort associated with interstitial cystitis (IC).
 IC is a chronic bladder condition that affects between 3 and 8 million women and 1 to 4 million men, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Elmiron is recommended as a second-option therapy after nondrug-based interventions such as patient education and lifestyle changes.

 Most people who use Elmiron are women.
 It’s estimated that hundreds of thousands of people have used the drug, according to Drs.
 Adam M. Hanif and Nieraj Jain in their July 2019 study published in Review of Ophthalmology.